bmcgo/k8s-dhcp/README.md

 ```
 ## TODO:

-* keep as few dhcpleases objects as possible;
 * detect start of another server;
 * load all subnets, leases and hosts before starting the server;
 * configure namespace;